Learning to Encode and Classify Test Executions: Results and Analysis

-\paragraph{Ablation study} To better understand which parts of the traces contribute most to model performance, we systematically remove information (one parameter a time) from the traces, also referred to as ablation, training new classification models with the modified traces and observing their effect on precision, recall and specificity (TNR).
-In our experiments, we remove function call names, arguments, and return values from the original traces.
-The performance of different models for 8 of the 15 subject programs is shown in Table~\ref{tab:sec_removed}.
-The 7 network protocols missing in Table~\ref{tab:sec_removed} have results similar to \texttt{Finger} and \texttt{Telnet} protocols in the table, and were omitted due to space limitations.
-Nevertheless, the ablation study results for them can be found in our repository\footnote{\url{https://github.com/anon-0/ICSE-ClassifyTestExec/blob/master/fsm_ablation_study.pdf}}.
+\paragraph{Analysis} To understand the results in Table~\ref{tab:results}, for each of the PUTs, we inspected and compared passing and failing traces using a combination of longest common subsequence, syntactic diffs, and manual inspection.
+We also performed \emph{ablation} - systematically removing information (one parameter at a time) from the traces, training new classification models with the modified traces and observing their effect on precision, recall and specificity (TNR).
+In our experiments, we systematically remove the following parameters from the original traces -- function call names, arguments, and return values.
+Table~\ref{tab:sec_removed} shows the results from our ablation study.
+We discuss results for each of the programs in the following paragraphs.